MonroeGordon/NeuralNetwork/README.md

 - Dimensionality reduction

 ### Datasets Folder
-Folder containing all available datasets that can be loaded by this library,
+Folder containing all available datasets that can be loaded and used by this library,

 Details:
 - Iris Flower Dataset (iris.csv)